 Putting Faith to Work

 For students at Santa Fe Christian School, serving others is an integral part of their school experience.
 A different theme is chosen each year, and this year the theme is compassion.
-“We talk about how we can live out compassion,” says Amanda Walker, SFC Lower School assistant principal.
-Children in the Lower School have participated in activities such as sending notes of encouragement to people, cleaning up different areas around the SFC campus, and making sure lost and found items are returned to their owners.
+“We talk about how we can live out compassion,” says Amanda Walker, SFC Elementary School assistant principal.
+Children in the Elementary School have participated in activities such as sending notes of encouragement to people, cleaning up different areas around the SFC campus, and making sure lost and found items are returned to their owners.
 “All of these things are acts of worship,” says Mrs. Walker, “because you’re living out that you are part of this community and you want to help it glorify God.”

-Because serving others is such a fundamental message of Scripture, the Lower School devotes one full week each year to the Matthew 25 Challenge.
+Because serving others is such a fundamental message of Scripture, the Elementary School devotes one full week each year to the Matthew 25 Challenge.
 Engaging in activities that revolve around sharing Christ’s love, the students learn about the importance of serving others and helping people in need – recognizing those whose needs are far greater than theirs.
 The SFC students also get a taste of what it’s like to go without certain things, and from that they learn empathy.

 One night, for example, students are encouraged to sleep on the floor at home rather than in their beds.
 Mrs. Walker says this is the most popular activity of the whole week.
 “For our students, this is really fun,” she says.
 “It’s like a campout.”
 But in class discussions, they begin to see things differently.
 When asked what if they had to sleep on the floor every night because they didn’t have a bed, they start getting the idea that maybe it wouldn’t be so much fun after all.
 Then Mrs. Walker asks them, “And what if you had to sleep on the floor and you didn’t have blankets?”
 The students get a glimpse of just how unpleasant that would be.
 Of course, this is nothing like what desperately poor children actually experience; their needs are far greater than those of SFC children.
 But, says Mrs. Walker, “it’s causing our students to think about others and remember that many people do not have their basic needs met.
 What can we do about it?
 We can think about them, we can care about them, and we can pray for them.”
 Students in Jessica Martin’s class also learn about the needs of children living in poverty.
 Mrs. Martin, who teaches fifth-grade language arts, says the Matthew 25 Challenge is one of her “favorite things” during the school year because of how much the students gain from it.
 They learn, for instance, that not all people have the luxury of turning on a faucet to get water—in fact, many do not.
 “Things we take for granted,” she says.
 The class looked at pictures of children in Africa who have to walk a long distance just to get a drink of water.
 “It opens their eyes to kids around the world,” says Mrs. Martin.
 That leads to a discussion of why Jesus wants (and expects) Christians to help others in need.